Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 ### Installing IntelliJ

-The way that you'll be interacting with a lot of the code for this project will be through IntelliJ.
+We recommend using IntelliJ as a code editor for all the code you work with over the semester.
-Go to the [install link](https://www.jetbrains.com/idea/download/) and download the 'Ultimate' edition.
+Go to this [install link](https://www.jetbrains.com/idea/download/) and download the 'Ultimate' edition.
 Since you're a student, you aren't limited to the 30-day trial that would otherwise be applied.